JBreitenbr/fCC-MachineLearningPython/README.md

-# Scientific Computing with Python
+# Machine Learning with Python

 This respository contains my solutions to the Machine Learning with Python Certification projects.
 - Rock Paper Scissors